BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 -->

-### Primary key set
+### Onboarding

-Just like with the time-based recovery design, Alice and Bob start by creating the primary key set.
+After downloading the app, the app walks the users through the purpose of the product and highlights some of the most important features.

 <!--